jefflau/jest-fetch-mock/README.md

 With this done, you'll have `fetch` and `fetchMock` available on the global scope.
 Fetch will be used as usual by your code and you'll use `fetchMock` in your tests.

+`setupFiles` also works, with one caveat worth knowing:

 > ⚠️ **The `resetMocks` gotcha — read this if `fetch()` mysteriously returns `undefined`.**
 >
-> If your Jest config sets `resetMocks: true` (Create React App does this by default since CRA 4.0.1), Jest wipes the mock's implementation before every test — after your setup file ran. `fetch` is then an empty `jest.fn()` and every call resolves to `undefined`.
+> If your Jest config sets `resetMocks: true` (Create React App does this by default since CRA 4.0.1), Jest wipes the mock's implementation before every test — after your setup ran, historically leaving `fetch` as an empty `jest.fn()` resolving `undefined`.
+This was the single most-reported issue with this library (#81, #78, #104, #202).
 >
-> Fix either by setting `"resetMocks": false` in your Jest config (as shown above), or by re-enabling the mock before each test:
+> Since 4.0 the mock re-arms itself automatically — **as long as `enableMocks()` runs from `setupFilesAfterEnv`** (as shown above) or a test file.
+If you must use `setupFiles` (which runs before the test framework, where the re-arm hook can't be registered), either set `"resetMocks": false` or re-enable per test:
 >
 > ```js
 > beforeEach(() => {
->   fetchMock.enableMocks() // or: fetch.resetMocks()
+>   fetchMock.enableMocks()
 > })
 > ```
->
-> This is the single most-reported issue with this library (#81, #78, #104, #202).

 #### Default not mocked